tutulino/Megaminer/Bin/Ethash-Claymore/Readme!!!.txt

 	Note: for NVIDIA cards this option is not supported.

 -cclock	set target GPU core clock speed, in MHz.
 If not specified or zero, miner will not change current clock speed.
 You can also specify values for every card, for example "-cclock 1000,1050,1100,0".
-	Unfortunately, AMD blocked underclocking for some reason, you can overclock only.
+	Note: for some drivers versions AMD blocked underclocking for some reason, you can overclock only.
+	Note: this option changes clocks for all power states, so check voltage for all power states in WattMan or use -cvddc option.
+	By default, low power states have low voltage, setting high GPU clock for low power states without increasing voltage can cause driver crash.
 	Note: for NVIDIA cards this option is not supported.

 -mclock	set target GPU memory clock speed, in MHz.
 If not specified or zero, miner will not change current clock speed.
 You can also specify values for every card, for example "-mclock 1200,1250,1200,0".
-	Unfortunately, AMD blocked underclocking for some reason, you can overclock only.
+	Note: for some drivers versions AMD blocked underclocking for some reason, you can overclock only.
 	Note: for NVIDIA cards this option is not supported.

 -powlim set power limit, from -50 to 50.
 If not specified, miner will not change power limit.
 You can also specify values for every card, for example "-powlim 20,-20,0,10".